Returns

 We would always recommend that you start your journey by taking some lessons at a reputable riding school.
 The best place to look for a local riding school would be on the British Horse Society website where they have a list of BHS approved centres - this approval ensures riding schools provides the highest standards of equine welfare and instruction, are fully insured and have your safety as priority.

 Once you've chosen your riding school and booked your first lesson, you'll probably be wondering what you'll need to wear.
 It's easy to get overwhelmed and confused, but don't panic!
 We're here to help.
 We've put together this simple guide to get you looking the part and feeling comfortable for your first ride, while making sure you're safe.
 You don't need to spend a fortune or choose the most technical clothing and equipment straight away - unless, of course, you want to!
 Just make sure that it's comfortable, fits well and that your safety equipment meets the latest safety standards.
-Stick to your essentials and go from there, especially if you're on a budget.
+Stick to your essentials and go from there.

 Essential items that you will need for your first ride are a correctly fitted riding hat that meets the latest safety standards and a pair of riding boots with a smooth sole and a small heel.
 You may also benefit from a pair of riding gloves to protect your hands.
 Choosing to wear a type of riding trouser - riding tights, breeches or jodhpurs - instead of jeans or jogging bottoms will make you more comfortable in the saddle too.